PortableApps64/PortableApps-ForMacOS64/README.md

  parts of new engine were+are mostly based on
  <a href="https://en.wikipedia.org/wiki/Servo%5F%28software%29" target="_blank">Servo</a>,..engine
- but it is still (deceptively/purposely) named/known as same “Gecko”! some users (correctly) calls/identifies it GwS(“Gecko-with-Servo” or “Gecko-w/Servo”) or SbG(“Servo-based-Gecko”) or in-short just “Servo” engine.
+ but it is still (deceptively/purposely) named/known as same “Gecko”! some users calls/identifies it GwS(“Gecko-with-Servo” or “Gecko-w/Servo”)
+ or SbG(“Servo-based-Gecko”) or in-short just calls it “Servo” engine.
  I will call it here, just Servo or GwS or SbG.
 FFQ in iOS was forced to use WebKit based engine.
 Lots of PLUGINS existed & was released for (older) Gecko based older FF (before v57), Mozilla STOPPED sharing/distrubuting ALL OF THOSE